mwvoss/MRI-lab-classes/PSY6280-2020-FA2020/practical_motion-qc-and-correction.md

         * define the input volume as a variable named `invol`
             * how can this be used later in the script?
             * why would we do this?
+            * there are two lines still "hard-coded" - which are they?
         * define the output of a command as a variable
             * find one example
         * expression of variables within `echo` commands